Best Tea to Replace Coffee

 Although it's the morning drink of choice for so many Americans, there's a growing number of people moving away from coffee altogether.
 While coffee is delicious - even tea drinkers can appreciate that - it comes with some jittery side effects that are not so pleasant.
 Tea, on the other hand, is smoother, calmer, and yet still provides that energy boost you are craving.

-This article will help you find the best types of caffeinated tea to replace your morning cup of coffee, from black tea to more unusual varieties like yerba mate.
+This article will help you find the best types of caffeinated tea to replace your morning cup of coffee, from black tea to more unusual varieties like yerba mate, and our best-selling hot and iced energy teas.

 Your morning coffee provides one big energy boost.
 In an espresso shot, there's 64mg of caffeine, and in a standard cup of drip coffee, you can get around 96mg of caffeine.1 Your typical cup of coffee also comes with some health benefits, including reducing your risk of diabetes and heart disease.2